robert-laws/robert-laws.github.io/my_collections/_posts/2019-01-16-css-animation.md

 ---
 Inspired by the Medium post - [A Guide to CSS Animation](https://codeburst.io/a-guide-to-css-animation-part-1-8777f5beb1f8) by Jhey Tompkins and the book [CSS: The Definitive Guide: Visual Presentation for the Web, 4th Edition](https://www.amazon.com/CSS-Definitive-Guide-Visual-Presentation/dp/1449393195) by Eric A. Meyer and Estelle Weyl.<!-- more -->

+CSS Animations add a degree of polish to a user interface.
+Animations can give users valuable information about how to use a website.
+Animations also can reflect on a high degree of professionalism and set it apart from websites that don't use animations.
+Animations can be applied via CSS using two common methods - `transition` and `animation`.

 ## Transform